austintgriffith/deterministic-map/README.md

 # Deterministic Map Generator

 A deterministic map generation system that creates game maps based on cryptographic hashes.
-This system uses a reveal hash to generate consistent, reproducible maps for games.
+This system uses a random hash to generate consistent, reproducible maps for games.

 ## Features